 It is quite possible that Safari doesn’t give you enough time to do any of the steps above and crashes before you can take care of the above.
 If you are experiencing this symptom, proceed to Path 2.
 If your Safari is stable up to now, quit and restart to test the application.

-Path 2: Since your Safari app is not stable enough to do any of the tasks above, proceed as follows:
+Path 2: If your Safari app is not stable enough to do any of the tasks above, proceed as follows:

 - Open your Finder App